 An ordinary chap

 He was born in 1902, one of nine surviving children, all brought up in Rock Cottage (built in 1830 at the top of Beeston Mount).
 Donald’s father was Joseph Stewart, and from 1900 he and his family lived at Rock Cottage.
-Indeed, members of the family lived there until 2000, 100 years in total!
-Donald was the youngest of eleven children, two dying in infancy and two (Gordon and Hedley) died fighting in WW1.
+Indeed, members of the family lived there until around 1987!
+Donald was the youngest of eleven children, two died in infancy and two more (Gordon and Hedley) died fighting in WWI.

 At one point he was a sales representative selling studs – collar studs and cuff links – to the trade.
 That was in the days when men, including the so called working classes, wore shirts with removable collars.
 The studs were mounted on cards for retail display in barber’s and hardware shops.